 Welcome to the Narrative Network website.
 The Narrative Network is a network for academics at the University of Melbourne interested in narrative research, founded by Ashley Barnwell and Signe Ravn.
-Here you can find information about the network, our activities and our members and our new podcast series, Narrative Now.
+Here you can find information about the network, our activities and our members and our popular podcast series, Narrative Now.

 December 2, 2020 Past Events